Owner / Funeral Director / Embalmer

 An inspirational message that brought him to the industry is Ecclesiastes 3, which details "A Time for Everything."
 Jim feels that these verses are the epitome of farming and funeral directing.

-Apprentice Funeral Director
+Funeral Director

 Michelle and family moved to Vermilion when she was 10 years old and she fell in love with the town.
 In her senior year in high school at JR Robson, she met the love of her life, Stephen, and have been together ever since.

 She attended Lakeland College in Vermilion, achieving her Business Diploma.
 Since that time, she worked in differing industries and volunteered her time with non-profit organizations, which eventually brought her to funeral service.
 As a volunteer with the Good Life Institute, she worked alongside Candice at multiple local events.
-Recognizing Michelle’s drive, dedication, attention to detail, willingness to learn, and work ethic, Candice approached Michelle to join the funeral industry in January 2020.
+Recognizing Michelle’s drive, dedication, attention to detail, willingness to learn, and work ethic, Candice approached Michelle to join the funeral profession in January 2020.

 Michelle continues to display integrity and respect when working with our families.